 Thankfully, back-in-stock notifications allow customers to sign up to receive an email when an item is available again.

 Enabling these notifications will reduce the number of customers asking when a product will be restocked and also means you don’t have to send emails manually to them when you receive a new shipment.
 The entire process becomes automated.

-To learn more setting these emails up, check out our guide on back in stock notifications.
+To learn more about setting these emails up, check out our guide on back-in-stock notifications.

 All you have to do to achieve this is determine how frequently your repeat customers typically reorder the same product.

 Say, for instance, you’re selling toothbrushes that typically last your customers a month.
 You can then set up an email automation to send to customers a month after purchase prompting them to place a new order, just like in the email below.

 This helps push one-time customers into being profitable repeat purchasers.
 It’s also particularly helpful right now if you have the problem of customers starting to shut their wallets.